wabbajack-tools/ussedp/README.md

 ## **Installaton/ Usage**

-step 1: download the script to your home directory
+step 1: download the script to your **home** directory

-step 2: open the command line and run `sudo chmod +x ~/"TheNameOfTheScriptYouDownloaded".sh`
+step 2: open the **terminal** and run `sudo chmod +x ~/"TheNameOfTheScriptYouDownloaded".sh`

 step 3: Just run it with `./"TheNameOfTheScriptYouDownloaded".sh`

-step 4: aside from needing your password everything is automatic past this point assuming you have all the dependencies installed the script will, download, install, and launch all on its own and if you need to open it up in the future there will be an executable link right in the home directory
+step 4: aside from needing your password everything is automatic past this point assuming you have all the dependencies installed the script will, download, install, and launch all on its own and if you need to open it up in the future there will be an **executable script** (`ussedp-BestOfBothWorlds.sh` or `ussedp-FullPatcher.sh`) right in the **home** directory so no need to go hunting...